 The main objective of conducting CH is to filter information from secondary and primary field data where important biodiversity exist on a wider landscape.
-The identification of CH along Mbeya-Sumbawanga transmission line project area was conducted through the IFC Guidance Note (2012) based on criteria for identifying critical habitat.
+The identification of CH along Mbeya-Sumbawanga transmission line project and segment of Tunduma S/S to TanZam border area was conducted through the IFC Guidance Note (2012) based on criteria for identifying critical habitat.
 This process is however not necessarily limited to the above criteria; a combination of expert guided experience and other recognized high biodiversity values as stipulated in IFC Guidance Note 2012 was used in order to support a critical habitat designation.
 Appropriateness of this decision would be evaluated on a case-by-case basis according to the concepts of irreplaceability and vulnerability.

 Critical habitats were classified into three classes of habitat conditions.
 These included very critical habitat, moderately critical habitat and less critical habitats.
-Very critical habitats constitute National Parks, Ramsar site and World Heritage site (Figure 4-25, Table 4-2).
-Very critical habitat which is close to the proposed power transmission line is 13km which is a Kitulo Plateau National Park.
+Very critical habitats constitute National Parks, Ramsar site and World Heritage site (Figure 4-26, Table 4-2).
+Very critical habitat which is close to the proposed power transmission line is 13km which is a Kitulo Plateau National Park (near to Mbeya S/S).
 Ruaha National Park is approximately 21km away from the proposed power transmission line.
 Ramsar Site, which is a Wetland of International Importance, is located at least 69 km away from this power line.
 While, the Selous Game Reserve, which is a World Heritage Site is very far from the proposed power transmission line by 118km.

 Moderately critical habitats constituted forest reserves, game reserves, nature reserves and wildlife management area.
-Protected area in this category has a proximity distance ranging from 0 km to the maximum distance of 204 km from proposed power transmission (Figure 4-25, Table 4-2).
+Protected area in this category has a proximity distance ranging from 0 km to the maximum distance of 204 km from proposed power transmission (Figure 4-26, Table 4-2).
+This covers also the segment of ~4km 330kV Transmission Line (TL) from Tunduma Substation to TanZam Border which is within Momba District, Songwe region.
+Critical habitats assessed for the proposed Mbeya-Sumbawanga transmission line are far from Tunduma S/S. The detailed information will be provided after final design is complete.

-Figure 4-25: Map showing critical habitats assessed for the proposed transmission line
+Figure 4-26: Map showing critical habitats assessed for the proposed transmission line